The End of the Affair (1999 film): Plot

-Novelist Maurice Bendrix narrates the film as he begins a book with the line, "This is a diary of hate".

-On a rainy London night in 1946, Maurice Bendrix has a chance meeting with Henry Miles, husband of Maurice’s former mistress, Sarah, who abruptly ended their affair two years before.
+On a rainy London night in 1946, Maurice Bendrix has a chance meeting with Henry Miles, husband of Maurice's former mistress, Sarah, who abruptly ended their affair two years before.
 Bendrix's obsession with Sarah is rekindled; he succumbs to his own jealousy and works his way back into her life.

 As the story unfolds in 1946, we also see flashbacks of Bendrix with Sarah as they began their affair in 1939.
 Henry tells Bendrix that he believes Sarah is having an affair, so Bendrix hires the bumbling but amiable Mr. Parkis, who uses his young birthmarked son Lance to investigate.
 Sarah asks Bendrix to meet to talk about Henry and the cold tentativeness of their interaction is contrasted with the passion of their earlier encounters.

-Bendrix learns from Parkis that Sarah has been making regular visits to a priest named Father Richard Smythe under the guise of false dentist visits and he grows increasingly jealous.
+Bendrix learns from Parkis that Sarah has been making regular surreptitious visits to a priest named Father Richard Smythe and grows increasingly jealous.
 Flashbacks show Bendrix expressing jealousy of Henry and asking Sarah to leave him.

-Though Sarah and Bendrix express love to each other, the affair ends abruptly when a V-1 flying bomb explodes near Bendrix's building as he is out in the hallway.
-Bendrix falls down a staircase and awakes later, bloodied but not seriously hurt.
-He walks upstairs, where Sarah is shocked that he is alive.
-Bendrix accuses Sarah of being disappointed that he survived and she leaves, telling him "Love doesn't end, just because we don't see each other".
+Though Sarah and Bendrix express love to each other, the affair ends abruptly when a V-1 flying bomb explodes near Bendrix's building.
+Bendrix awakes bloodied but not seriously hurt, and Sarah is shocked that he survived.
+Bendrix accuses Sarah of being disappointed and she leaves, telling him, "Love doesn't end just because we don't see each other."